macrohuang/fileq/README.md

 fileq
 =====

 Another file queue, use file channel and less meta info.
+Not finished yet.